 Ask office workers what they look for in an ideal workplace and three items that will be close to the top of the list will be comfort, good coffee, and reliable WiFi.
+Coffee is an absolute must-have on the office perk list!

 While we all can't have a coffee bar on every floor (Goldman Sachs), or offer our employees Barista courses (Google), we know that a jar of instant coffee in the kitchen no longer cuts it.